Superannuation basicsHow can I increase my super?

 You may be able to top up your super after tax by making personal (or non-concessional) contributions.
 These can be one-off payments or regular contributions, and can be made via BPAY, Direct debit or Payroll directions.

-Find out more about growing your super, including important information about contribution caps, by visiting the Maximise your super section of our website.How do I find my lost super?
+Find out more about growing your super, including important information about contribution caps, by visiting the Maximise your super section of our website.When can I access my super?

 Generally, you’re able to access your superannuation benefit if you satisfy a specific requirement, including: